Spinosaurus: Aquatic habits

-Dr David Hone and Dr Thomas Holtz published a paper in January 2021 in which they argue that the anatomy of Spinosaurus is more consistent with a shoreline generalist lifestyle rather than an active aquatic pursuit predator as suggested by Ibrahim.
+David Hone and Thomas Holtz published a paper in 2021 in which they argue that the anatomy of Spinosaurus is more consistent with a shoreline generalist lifestyle rather than an active aquatic pursuit predator as suggested by Ibrahim.
 They highlight the positioning of the nostrils and orbits as one reason why a crocodile-like lifestyle is unlikely: they are ventrally positioned in such a way that the whole head would have to be lifted inefficiently out of the water in order to breathe.
 Additionally, they argue that the general body shape of Spinosaurus is poorly adapted for this lifestyle, drawing on the amount of water drag and aquatic instability from the sail, as well as the rigid trunk and seemingly scarcely-muscled tail.
 Animals like crocodilians require a flexible body in order to move through the water and make sharp turns when chasing prey, and this is directly contradicted by Hone and Holtz's findings.

 A 2022 study by Fabbri et al., made comparisons of Spinosaurus' bone structure and compared it to that of Baryonyx and Suchomimus.
 The study revealed that Spinosaurus and Baryonyx had dense bones, which allowed them to dive and pursue prey underwater.
 Compared to these, Suchomimus had more hollow bones, suggesting it preferred to hunt in shallow water.
 These findings also suggest that various spinosaurid genera were more ecologically disparate than previously believed, as some were better suited to hunting in subaqueous environments than other, closely related genera.

 In the same year, contradicting the study by Fabbri and colleagues, Sereno and his colleagues suggested that Spinosaurus was wholly bipedal on land and an unstable, slow moving surface swimmer in deep water.
 Their results, taken from reconstructing a CT model of the skeleton, and then adding internal air and muscles.
 Their results, coupled with fossils from Spinosaurus that showed it also lived further inland along rivers and lakes, suggest it was a semi-aquatic, ambush piscivore that preferred waterside environments both along the coasts and further inland along rivers and lakes.
 Simultaneously, they suggested that the large tail fin was probably utilized more for display than swimming, as tails in living animals have the same function when they possess comparably tall neural spines.

+A 2024 paper by Myrhvold et al. also contends that Spinosaurus and Baryonyx were diving pursuit predators.
+Instead they also argue that Spinosaurus and Baryonyx hunted more like herons instead of diving after prey.
+Another paper in the same year analyzed the linear measurements of the skull of Spinosaurus, and concluded that the skull morphology and hunting method of Spinosaurus would likely be the most similar to those of wading birds like herons, though the authors noted that they are uncertain how beneficial the skull would have been for the diving pursuit predation method.